SOSVR/base_code/README.md

 ###Running the code:
 Use these commands to bring up the 3D environment with the robot spawned in it:
+(Run each in seprate terminal session and dont forget to run the command from previous step before each)
 ```
 roslaunch bring_up server.launch
 roslaunch bring_up client.launch